-World is filled with stories of entrepreneurs who took a small personal loan and turned into an empire.
+The world is filled with stories of entrepreneurs who took a small personal loan and turned into an empire.
 Loan against property is becoming common practice among people to use the property as a loan for business so don’t think that you are the only one to do so.
 There is the various myth about the business loan.

 Generally, the nationalized banks, Private sector banks and NBFCs against commercial and residential property offers loan against property.
 The loan can be availed for a maximum period of 15 years for the purpose of working capital requirements, urgent or immediate need of the company or the individual or business expansion.